yingpengsha/solid-use-vue-reactivity-shim/README.md

 ## 🦄 Using this template

-- Search `ts-lib-template` and replace it with your custom package name.
+- Search `solid-use-vue-reactivity-shim` and replace it with your custom package name.
 - Search `yingpengsha` and replace it with your name.

 ## 🌸 Thanks